ladyfey22/AtlyssTools/README.md

 Please use BepInEx 5.4.23.

-To install AtlyssTools, simply download the latest release from the releases page and extract it into your BepInEx plugins folder.
+To install AtlyssTools manually, simply download the latest release from the releases page and extract it into your BepInEx plugins folder in ``BepinEx/plugins``.
+You may also use r2modman or Thunderstore Mod Manager to install it.

+## Support

+Please get support in the dedicated [Thread](https://discord.com/channels/1247329379646705734/1313456428438126632) in the Atlyss Discord, or message me directly at ladyfey22 on discord.

+## Commands

+AtlyssTools supports commands, both from other mods and those provided by atlyss tools itself.
+To see a list of commands, type `/help` in chat.

 ## Resources

 [Wiki](https://github.com/ladyfey22/AtlyssTools/wiki)

 [Example AtlyssTools Mod](https://github.com/ladyfey22/AtlyssToolsExampleMod)

-## Dump

-Includes a dump of all currently supported scriptableobjects (for now, ScriptableSkills and ScriptableStatusConditions) in the game.
-This is in the JSON format loadaable by AtlyssTools.

-## Future Plans

-- Test and add more scriptable objects, and add their associated JSON dump.
-- Provide a full list of all assets and their paths.
-- Create an easy method of asset bundling.
-- Find a way to only partially replace assets, allowing for more modular modding.
-IE, only replace the sprite of a skill or add a new item to a shop.